8ctopus/php-benchmark/README.md

 ### run standard test

-    php src/Benchmark.php
+    php benchmark.php

 ### run custom test

-- `php src/Benchmark.php --custom --filter ~equal~` where filter corresponds to a regular expression matching the methods that you want to test in `src/TestsUser.php`
+- `php benchmark.php --custom --filter ~equal~` where filter corresponds to a regular expression matching the methods that you want to test in `src/TestsUser.php`

 ## examples